KIPAC/Physics89L/docs/setup.md

 ### Option 2: Installing 'anaconda'

-The "Anaconda" data analysis enviroment is much more complete that miniconda, and includes some other things that you might find useful, but you certainly don't need it for this course.
+The "Anaconda" data analysis environment is much more complete that miniconda, and includes some other things that you might find useful, but you certainly don't need it for this course.

 It does have the nice feature of complete environment, so you won't have to use the terminal to install anything.